Joey574/MachineLearningCpp/README.md

 * SingleBlockCudaNetwork

 # NeuralNetwork
 This was my first attempt at a neural network class in c++, I've made function-based networks in the past, although these relied heavily on global variables and c++ malpractice.
-This was my first attempt to move away from that and standardize my use of neural networks and mahcine learning techniques.
+This was my first attempt to move away from that and standardize my use of neural networks and machine learning techniques.

 # NeuralNetwork_2
 CURRENTLY NOT COMPLETE